juliopereirab/rplan_exer/README.md

 Author: Julio Pereira
 Date: 12-06-2019

-First of all many thanks for considering my application.
 In this folder you will find the files for the three different exercises:

 - quarto.cs and quarto.exe for the 1st exercise